 The EMPOWER-ASD intervention is a parental group-based manualised post-diagnostic programme that combines ASD psychoeducation and a brief Acceptance and Commitment Therapy (ACT).
 The ASD psychoeducation includes: an introduction to ASD; strategies to support understanding and communication; understanding and managing emotions, behaviour and sensory needs, and navigating the education system.
 The ACT elements provide psychological input to parents to support their mental health, stress management and adjustment to their child's diagnosis.
 The intervention will be delivered by trial-specific NHS practitioners alongside local specialist clinicians.
-Treatment-as-usual is variable across collaborating centres and will be specified through health economic data.
+Usual local post-diagnostic offers and more general treatment-as-usual are variable across collaborating centres and will be specified through health economic data.